tawashi/Excel_TO_Json_Converter/README.md

 <b>Turn data on an Excel sheet into a json file</b>

-Sample : Create frame animations json data straight from an Excel files
+Sample : Create frame animations json data straight from an Excel file

 Steps: